 3. Haddock (Melanogrammus aeglefinus)

-Haddock is a delicious fish to eat.
+Haddock is delicious to eat.
 It is similar to cod, and like cod, we love to dry it and salt it here in Iceland.
 Though of course, it is also delicious fresh.
-It is a very quick swimmer over short distances and can be easily recognised, despite its similarities to cod by a black blotch sometimes called the Devil’s thumbprint above its pectoral fins on both sides of its body.
+It is a very quick swimmer over short distances and can be easily recognized, despite its similarities to cod by a black blotch sometimes called the Devil’s thumbprint above its pectoral fins on both sides of its body.
+We know they are tasty because the dolphins here also love to eat them!

 For a long time pollock was under-appreciated and mostly caught as by catch, and used to feed cats!
 Now it is more valued and found in shops all over the world.
 Its slightly grey meat has a stronger flavour than some white fish, but it makes obscenely good fish cakes that we will happily eat all day!